John R. Wooden Award: Wooden Award winners

-The Wooden family announced in August 2005 that he would no longer participate because of a trademark dispute concerning the use of his name.
-However, he never contested the use of his name prior to his death in 2010, and the award continues to bear his name.
-“I don’t want anything to interfere with the continuation of the award,” (Wooden) told The Associated Press at the time.

-In 2011 the Wooden Family began participation.
-Coach John Wooden's son, Jim, presented the Wooden Award to Brigham Young senior Jimmer Fredette.
-In 2012 John Wooden's grandson, Greg, on behalf of The Los Angeles Athletic Club, presented the Wooden Award to University of Kentucky freshman Anthony Davis.
-Greg Wooden made the announcement on ESPN College GameDay.

-High School Player of the Year Award

-The John R. Wooden High School Player of the Year awards are given to the most valuable player in each of the five divisions of the California Interscholastic Federation Southern Section, and one Los Angeles City division.

 Legends of Coaching Award

 The Legends of Coaching Award recognizes the lifetime achievement of coaches who exemplify Coach Wooden's high standards of coaching success and personal achievement.
 When selecting the individual, the Wooden Award Committee considers a coach's character, success rate on the court, graduating rate of student athletes, his or her coaching philosophy, and identification with the goals of the John R. Wooden Award.

-All listed honorees coached in the men's game unless otherwise noted.
+This award is bestowed upon both men's and women's coaches.
 The first recipient who was never a head coach in NCAA Division I was 2021 recipient Dave Yanai, whose entire head coaching career was in NCAA Division II.